 Multiple structural load paths and system redundancies have been built into the aluminum airframe.
 Metal bonding techniques have been used in many areas for added strength and reduced weight.
 Certain parts with non-critical loads such as the nose radome and fairings are made of composite materials to save weight.
 The airframe design incorporates anti-corrosion applications and lightning protection.

-Cessna provides a third-party training package for pilots and mechanics as well as a comprehensive warranty as described in this book.
-Cessna's worldwide network of company-owned and authorized service centers offers a complete source for all servicing needs.
+Cessna offers a third-party training package for pilots and mechanics, and various warranties as described in this book.
+Cessna's worldwide network of companyowned and authorized service centers provides a complete source for all servicing needs.